 Where Is Dan Snyder's Yacht?
-An Interview With The Football Fan Tracking It.
+An Interview With the Football Fan Tracking It.

 Where is Dan Snyder today?

 To be fair, I don’t know his location.
 I don’t track him, I just track the yacht and jets.
-But his yacht—let me check the app on my phone—the yacht is currently off a city called Porto Azzuro.
-It appears to be a port on a [Greek] island.
+But his yacht—let me check the app on my phone—the yacht is currently off a city called Porto Azzurro.
+It appears to be a port on an Italian island.
 But it’s more likely that he’s in Israel.
 If you follow the reporting, his lawyer said he was going to be in Israel, and his jet is currently in Israel, which matches what his lawyer said.

 Got it.
 And if he were on his yacht today, what would that be like for him?